Skip to content

 run inspect <path>

-Inspect the template context for a .sql.tmpl file without executing or rendering it.
-Shows data files, helpers, config, secrets, and built-in functions available in the template's $ context.
+Inspect the template context for a .sql.tmpl file without executing.
+Shows data files, helpers, config, secrets, and built-in functions.

 bash